-The programme will support non-specialist teachers in developing specialist knowledge for teaching maths, thus enabling them to understand, teach and support pupils in the maths classroom.
+This project is designed to support non-specialist teachers teaching maths in a secondary school in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support students in maths in the classroom.

 The programme is aligned to the NCETM teaching for mastery pedagogy and is based on six key themes:

 This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: